The IDesign serviceware downloads is a set of original techniques, tools, utilities and even breakthroughs

 The classes' attendees find the demos useful not only in class but after it.
 The demos serve as a starting point for new projects, and as a rich reference and samples source.

-There are two categories of downloads: classic .NET and WCF.
-The downloads are the result of ten years of applying .NET and educating the industry about it, covering C#,
+There are two categories of downloads: .NET and WCF.
+The downloads are the result of 13 years of applying .NET and educating the industry about it, covering C#,

 essential .NET concepts, .NET application frameworks, system issues and Enterprise Services.
 The WCF downloads provide some essentials WCF demos as well as a rich reference for contract design,